AhmetZamanis/KaggleStoreSales/ReportPart1.md

 forecasts of the hybrid model.

 - Keep in mind we performed time decomposition by fitting model 1 on 2013-2016 and retrieving the fitted residuals for 2013-2016.

-- This will bias the historical forecasts for 2013-2016, so they shouldn’t be interpreted as reliable out-of-sample validation.
+This means these historical forecasts shouldn’t be interpreted as reliable out-of-sample validation.

 - 2017 does not suffer from this issue, as 2017 time decomposed sales were predicted out-of-sample.